 Organizations work on multiple projects simultaneously.
-Hence you will not have all the organization resources available for the project at all times.
+Hence you will not have all the organizational resources available for the project at all times

 Pro Tip - Start with creating a list of required and available resources and ensure that they are within the budget and timeline of the project.

-Successful resource allocation strategies ensure that the resources are managed and allocated not on the project level but the task level.
+Successful project management resource allocation strategies ensure that the resources are managed and allocated on the task level.
 Hence, divide your project into smaller tasks.
 Ensure that every task has a fixed timeline, budget, and allocation of the resources required to complete it within the set deadline.

 Resources will mostly need reallocation at some part of the project.
 While dividing the project into tasks, try to find out the red flags such as task dependencies or unavailability of a team member.
 This analysis will help you create recovery strategies that can be used in case if things do not turn out as expected.